-In this post we’re going to look at some tactics to grow your ecommerce store.
+In this article, we’re going to look at some tactics to grow your ecommerce store.
 Anyone running an online store should form a long-term strategy for growth and it’s important to recognize the difference between strategy and tactics.
-You should define objectives, strategy and tactics in that order—for example, say I run a store for pet clothes:
+You should define objectives, strategy, and tactics in that order—for example, say I run a store for pet clothes:

 Tactics are actions you take to execute a strategy.
 But what are some common tactics you can use as part of a “big picture” strategy?
-Here’s 10 tactics on getting more customers for your online store.
+Here are 10 tactics on getting more customers for your ecommerce store.

 Discounting is not a long-term strategy but it can be highly effective in driving new customers to your store.
-Figure out your customer acquisition cost and from that, how much of a discount (on a limited amount of quantity/product) you can afford to offer in order to acquire new customers—then announce to the world via Twitter and your blog!
-Just be careful of attracting deal-hunters, since these customers may not have a high Customer Lifetime Value (aka be of long-term value to your business.
+Figure out your customer acquisition cost and from that, how much of a discount (on a limited amount of quantity/product) you can afford to offer in order to acquire new customers—then announce it to the world via social media and your blog!
+Just be careful of attracting deal-hunters, since these customers may not have a high Customer Lifetime Value (aka be of long-term value to your business).

 Competitions can be a fun way to spread the word about your store but remember to keep the competition purposeful to your brand.
 Don’t run a “cute pets” competition if you’re selling women's lingerie!
 If it's not relevant to your target audience, you're not going to get a good outreach even if you're giving out a lot of high-value prizes from the competition.
-You can extract maximum exposure from competitions by building in a voting mechanic—in order to win or be shortlisted, participants have to get their friends to vote.
+You can extract maximum exposure from competitions by building a voting mechanic—in order to win or be shortlisted, participants have to get their friends to vote.

 Partnering with a non-competitive but audience-complementary partner can be a highly effective way of acquiring new customers.
 This can be something as simple as a traffic exchange—partnering with a highly-trafficked site in your customer’s domain, putting up a banner to drive traffic to your shop, and paying the partner either a cut of the cart revenue or a flat fee for every customer acquired via the partner banner.
 Or it could also be collaborating on business opportunities through a brand partnership.
 Let's say your brand sells pet food and the partner sells dog accessories, it could be a limited edition marketing campaign to gain greater awareness and outreach to the audience from both brands.

 It’s no quick-fix, but writing authoritative, interesting content in your online shop’s contextual domain will pay huge dividends over the long term.
 Targeted content will help boost your site’s SEO bringing in new customers organically, and will also encourage your existing visitors to share your content more.
 Every online shop should have blog content as part of its marketing strategy!

 It sounds obvious, but a super effective way to capture a whole new customer segment is to offer a whole new product or service!
-This doesn’t even need to be complicated, it could simply be a repositioning, repackaging or even repricing of an existing product.
-On that last point, here’s one of my favourite examples of casual price discrimination...
+This doesn’t even need to be complicated, it could simply be a repositioning, repackaging, or even repricing of an existing product.
+On that last point, here’s one of my favorite examples of casual price discrimination...

 It’s one of the most basic forms of driving people to a product or service, but don’t forget about it!
 Experiment with Google Ads since you can fine-tune your targeting and choose how much you want to spend.

-In the age of social media, effective marketing is not just about getting people to come to you—it’s about participating in the channels that your customers are participating in whether that’s Facebook, Twitter, Instagram or any of the other dozens of popular services.
+In the age of social media, effective marketing is not just about getting people to come to you—it’s about participating in the channels that your customers are participating in whether that’s Facebook, Twitter, Instagram, TikTok, or any of the other dozens of popular services.
 Pick the channels that are right for your business and participate authentically—remember that social media is not there to simply drive people to your store, it’s also there to help you create stories about your business that people can share with others.
 Brands that do well on social media see it as a two-way conversation channel with their avid followers rather than just another outreach platform.
 The formula's simple, the more you interact with your potential customers, the more engagement you'll see.

 The best and arguably most valuable method of customer acquisition is when existing customers refer a friend.
 It relies on the trust between friends and family, rather than requiring the brand to earn that trust from scratch.
 When this method works really well, all the marketing is done by your existing customers meaning you can focus on running your online store instead of spending time bringing people to it.
-Referrals can happen organically via Word of Mouth marketing (focus on great products, great prices and excellent customer service—these alone will get you very far) but you can also implement a referral marketing program.
+Referrals can happen organically via word-of-mouth marketing (focus on great products, great prices, and excellent customer service—these alone will get you very far) but you can also implement a referral marketing program.

 The simplest way to do this if you’re already running an online store is with referral marketing software—this will help to automate the process by which existing customers are encouraged and rewarded to tell their friends about your online store.
-ReferralCandy is a fully-automated, plug and play solution for referral marketing and at the time of writing works seamlessly with over 16 different ecommerce platforms including all-in-one ecommerce hosts like Shopify, Bigcommerce, Woocommerce, Etsy, Magento, and Volusion.
+ReferralCandy is a fully automated, plug-and-play solution for referral marketing and at the time of writing works seamlessly with over 16 different ecommerce platforms including all-in-one ecommerce hosts like Shopify, Bigcommerce, Woocommerce, Etsy, Magento, and Volusion.